TritonDataCenter/smartos-docs/docs/pxe-booting-smartos.md

 In previous steps we put iPXE ("undionly.kpxe") in our /tftpboot directory, added a SmartOS image and configured DHCP to use it.
 Now we simply create the iPXE script we referenced earlier to actually boot it.

+Note that the following examples load the kernel and `boot_archive` via TFTP. iPXE supports HTTP and HTTPS, which can be used instead if you prefer.
+Simply use the full URL instead of just the path.

 The simplest possible iPXE script would look like this: